 This design is based on a 3d dantelle study.
 Dantelle, also known as lace in English, is a type of hand made fabric with holes.
 In this necklace, this traditional hand craft is converted into a 3d object with a terrain like surface.Jewelry Design2014

-Torn Butterfly is an album art project made for electronic music artist Orko-B. It aims to be beautiful, complicated, and troubled.
-It has oriental and curvy senses.
-It likes to be incomplete.
-It exists on a clear white sheet and disappears next to anything that is more complicated.
+Torn Butterfly is an album art project made for electronic music artist Orko-B. It aims to be beautiful and incomplete.
+It exists on a clear white sheet.